 Sometimes tables and graphs alone just don’t cut it.

-Now that you know how to present survey results with the right charts, the infographic design process should be painless.
+Now that you know how to present survey results with the right charts, designing the infographic should be easy.
 If you get stuck, check out this roundup of our most popular survey results templates.